CobaltSoixante/learning-git/README.md

 # learning-git

-This repo was used to learn git from Amigosgocde (additional info in aw_readme.txt)
+This repo was used to learn git from Amigosgocde (additional info in aw_readme.txt) I added this file via the [Add ReadMe] button on GitHub server website